Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 693 of Meeus index or 1646 from Brown series.

-The length of the lunation is 29 days, 15 hours and 49 minutes.
-It is 1 hour and 4 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 15 hours and 49 minutes and it is 1 hour and 4 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 3 hours and 5 minutes longer than the mean synodic month length.
 It is 3 hours and 58 minutes shorter compared to 21st century's longest synodic month length.

-7 days after point of apogee on 24 January 2056 at 02:22 in ♈ Aries.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next perigee on 4 February 2056 at 23:51 in ♍ Virgo.
+7 days since point of apogee on 24 January 2056 at 02:22 in ♈ Aries the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next perigee on 4 February 2056 at 23:51 in ♍ Virgo.

 The Moon is 382 157 km (237 461 mi) away from Earth and getting closer over the next 4 days until the point perigee when Earth-Moon distance is going to be 367 040 km (228 068 mi).

-Moon is in ascending node in ♋ Cancer at 16:41 crossing the ecliptic from South to North to meet descending node 13 days later on 13 February 2056 at 13:45 in ♑ Capricorn.
+Moon is in ascending node in ♋ Cancer at 16:41 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 13 days until Moon's next descending node later on 13 February 2056 at 13:45 in ♑ Capricorn.

-1 day since the previous standstill on 30 January 2056 at 06:21 in ♋ Cancer when the Moon has reached North declination of ∠21.178°, the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-21.191° at the point of next southern standstill on 12 February 2056 at 02:37 in ♑ Capricorn.
+1 day since the last northern standstill on 30 January 2056 at 06:21 in ♋ Cancer when the Moon has reached North declination of ∠21.178° the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-21.191° at the point of next southern standstill on 12 February 2056 at 02:37 in ♑ Capricorn.

 In 1 day on 1 February 2056 at 12:36 in ♌ Leo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.